squarism/squarism.github.io/_posts/2018-11-08-testing-is-a-spectrum.markdown

 You don't really need to do TDD to have confidence before deployment.
 But it's trying to fight human behavior.
-Almost each step is trying to fight some historically problematic behavior.
-Except for manual and no testing.
-Those aren't doing a lot (unless testing has become an anti-pattern).
+Almost each step is trying to fight some historically problematic behavior (except for manual and no testing).

 You probably need a tight feedback loop, tooling and automation to make this happen.
 It's also *not the best way to test* just because it's at the end of